-Unfortunately, these perspectives are rarely included in mainstream teaching and learning of early childhood education even though Indigenous Knowledge of raising children has been an integral part of an Indigenous Way of Life since the beginning of time.
-Where I live in Ontario, licensed early learning programs and funded family centres are required by law to follow How Does Learning Happen?
+Unfortunately, Indigenous perspectives such as this have rarely been considered in mainstream teaching and learning of early childhood education even though Indigenous Knowledge of raising children has been an integral part of an Indigenous Way of Life since the beginning of time.
+Where I live in Ontario, licensed early learning programs and funded family centres continue to be required by law to follow How Does Learning Happen?
 Ontario’s Pedagogy for the Early Years (2014).
-This eurocentric policy dominates all discussions of early childhood pedagogy in Ontario, but it only makes one decontextualized reference to Our Children, Our Future, Our Vision: First Nation Jurisdiction Over First Nation Education in Ontario (2012).
-In other words, the government did not ask Indigenous Peoples in Ontario that critical question: ‘How does learning happen?’.
+Despite ample western/eurocentric research, there is only one decontextualized reference to Our Children, Our Future, Our Vision: First Nation Jurisdiction Over First Nation Education in Ontario (2012) which means that Indigenous Peoples across Ontario are still being required to conform to settler-colonial education.

 Like many areas of western/eurocentric sciences, brain science in early childhood development is now catching up with what Ojibwe have always known: the first seven years of a child’s life or the ‘Good Life’ creates the foundation for lifelong learning and health.
-Developing “culturally appropriate early childhood education” one of the required 94 Calls to Action as a result of the largest class-action lawsuit in Canadian history (TRC, Calls to Action, 2015), Traditional Indigenous Knowledge has a tremendous amount to offer all Peoples in relationship to ‘how learning happens’.
+Not only is developing “culturally appropriate early childhood education” one of the required 94 Calls to Action as a result of the largest class-action lawsuit in Canadian history (TRC, Calls to Action, 2015), Traditional Indigenous Knowledge has a tremendous amount to offer all Peoples in relationship to ‘how learning happens’.
 For example, careful analysis of Ontario’s Pedagogy for the Early Years reveals that the static nature of the pedagogy is more about what conditions are necessary for learning and less about how it actually happens.

 “… Indigenous education is not Indigenous or education from within our intellectual traditions unless it comes through the land, unless it occurs in an Indigenous context using Indigenous processes” (Leanne Simpson citing Vine Deloria Jr., 2014, p.
 9)